If you live in a small home let’s say less than 500 square feet, a full-sized upright is out of the question.

 Please check out these before and after photos of my cleaning test on linoleum…

-During the initial back and forth pass, this vacuum snowplowed through the large pile of mess because of the low profile cleaning head.
+During the initial back and forth pass, this vacuum snowplowed through the large pile of a mess because of the low profile cleaning head.
 But after attacking dirt from several different angles, it was able to eventually pick up almost everything on the floor.

 Take note that this type of mess isn’t the norm so if it’s able to handle this type of mess, cleaning everyday messes will not be an issue.